- What What a Plea Bargain Means in Illinois

 This is why getting the decision right before you plead matters far more than trying to undo it afterward.

-Facing a Plea Offer in Springfield or Sangamon County?
+Facing a Plea Offer in Sangamon County

 Do not accept or reject a plea agreement without independent legal counsel reviewing the full case against you.
 The stakes are too high, and the pressure prosecutors apply to accept early offers is a tactic, not a deadline.